aws-samples/lambda-refarch-mobilebackend/README.md

 Step 4 – Upload a zip file of each lambda function to S3 and create an AWS Cloudformation Stack with Template Two

-Step 5 – Add the created DynamoDB Table as an Event Source for your streams-data-function in the AWS Console.(https://console.aws.amazon.com/lambda/home?region=us-east-1).
+Step 5 – Add the created DynamoDB Table as an Event Source for your Lambda streams-data-function in the AWS Console.(https://console.aws.amazon.com/lambda/home?region=us-east-1).

 Step 6 - Create a new Cognito Identity Pool through the [Amazon Cognito dashboard](https://console.aws.amazon.com/cognito/home) for unauthenticated.
 Modify the policy document to allow unauthenticated users to "execute-api:*" for API Gateway.
 Modify the policy document to allow users to upload to the S3 bucket created in Template One.

 ## Instructions for Integrating Mobile Application

 In order to illustrate the end to end process, you can integrate with the sample mobile application available.
-The sample mobile application is built for iOS, and requires creating a mobile SDK.
+The sample mobile application is built for iOS, and requires creating an API Gateway endpoint.
 The steps for integrating the SDK are described below:

-Step 1 - Visit the [API Gateway dashboard](https://console.aws.amazon.com/apigateway/home) in your AWS account and create two new resource endpoints for `/photos` and `search`.
-Assign a POST method for the `/photos` endpoint and a GET method for the `search` endpoint.
-For each method, select the `Integration Request` type of “Lambda Function”.
-Configure the photos endpoint to use the notes-data-function, and configure the search endpoint to use the search-data-function both created from the CloudFormation script.
+Step 1 - Visit the [API Gateway dashboard](https://console.aws.amazon.com/apigateway/home) in your AWS account and create one new resource endpoint for `/notes`.
+Assign a POST method for the `/photos` endpoint.
+Select the `Integration Request` type of “Lambda Function”.
+Configure the notes endpoint to use the Lambda notes-data-function created from the CloudFormation script.

-Under `Models` section, create a PhotoNoteRequest and a PhotoNotesResponse model using [these json templates ](https://github.com/awslabs/lambda-refarch-mobilebackend/blob/master/apigateway-templates/).
+Under `Models` section, create a CreateNoteRequest model and a CreateNoteResponse model using [these json templates](https://github.com/awslabs/lambda-refarch-mobilebackend/blob/master/apigateway-templates/).

-Under `Method Request` for each method execution, enable AWS_IAM authorization, API Key Required, and assign the PhotoNotesResponse model that was created earlier as the `Request Model`.
+Under `Method Request` for the method execution, enable API Key Required and assign the CreateNoteRequest model that was created earlier as the `Request Model`.

-Under `Integration Request` for both method execution, enable `Invoke with caller credentials` in order to pass Cognito IAM Identities through API Gateway.

-Under `Method Response` for both method execution, for a 200 response code select a Content type of `application/json` and use the PhotoNotesResponse model that was created earlier.
+Under `Method Response` for the method execution, select 200 response code and set the Content type to `application/json` and use the CreateNoteResponse model that was created earlier.

-Step 2 - In the [API Gateway dashboard] (https://console.aws.amazon.com/apigateway/home) create an API Key for API Gateway and then download an iOS SDK and copy the SDK files into the ‘APIGateway’ folder of the iOS application.
+Step 2 - In the [API Gateway dashboard] (https://console.aws.amazon.com/apigateway/home) create an API Key for API Gateway and then deploy the API.

-Step 3 - Install and run [cocoapods](https://guides.cocoapods.org/using/getting-started.html) on the Command Line Interface:
+Step 3 - Install and run [cocoapods](https://guides.cocoapods.org/using/getting-started.html) on the Command Line Interface in the ios-sample directory:

 ```bash
 $ pod install
 ```

-Step 4 - Open the Constants.swift file and add the S3 Bucket, Cognito Identity Pool, Cognito Identity Users, and API Key as constants.
+Step 4 - Open the Constants.swift file and add the S3 Bucket, Cognito Identity Pool, Cognito Identity Users, API Key, and API Gateway endpoint as constants.

 Step 5 - Run the mobile application in the simulator.
-Choose a photo and add a headline to  the note.
-Then view DynamoDB to see the photo note added to the mobile storage.
-View the CloudSearch domain to see a document added to your index for search.
-Review the CloudWatch Log events from the Streams Lambda Function for evidence that the functions are pulling data as mobile users are publishing.
+Choose a photo and upload it to S3.
+Then create a note and post the note to the API.
+View the mobile backend resources.
+Documents are added to DynamoDB and then CloudSearch.
+Media files are available through the CloudFront distribution.
+And the Lambda Search Api can return relevant searches against the mobile data.

 ## Conclusion

 Congratulations!
 You now should have a working example of a mobile backend reference architecture.
 You are able to communicate directly to Mobile Services such as Cognito for identities and upload media files directly to S3.
 You also configured a serverless API using AWS Lambda and API Gateway.

 ## Cleanup